Retirement planning generally moves through three phases in sequence: accumulation, distribution and estate.

 Inflation is the eroding value of money over time.
 Each year things cost a little bit more, which means the same amount of money will buy less.
 At the Federal Reserve’s target 2% annual rate of inflation, this causes prices to double roughly every 35 years.
 At this rate, unless your portfolio and income grow, it will cost twice as much money to maintain the same standard of living 35 years from now.
 There are many ways to address this, but in general, the best option is to plan for your portfolio income to increase by 2% each year.

 Finally, you’ll pay taxes on the income you take from most retirement portfolios.
 A pre-tax portfolio, like a 401(k) or a traditional IRA, will generate income taxes on the full value withdrawn.
-If you use a taxed portfolio, you’ll pay either capital gains taxes or income tax, depending on the nature of your assets.
-Like during your working life, this means you need to plan for your after-tax, spendable income.
-The only exception is if you hold a Roth IRA or Roth 401(k).
-In this case, you won’t pay any taxes on your withdrawals.
+If you use a taxable brokerage account to invest, you’ll pay either capital gains taxes or income tax, depending on the nature of your assets.
+If you hold a Roth IRA or Roth 401(k), you won’t pay any taxes on your withdrawals.

 3. Evaluate Your After-Tax Income